 Perhaps there’s one saving grace in this brouhaha of activity.
 Priest again: “Post 9/11, government agencies annually published some 50,000 separate serialized intelligence reports under 1,500 titles, the classified equivalent of newspapers, magazines, and journals.
 Some were distributed daily; others came out once a week, monthly, or annually.”
 There is so much “information” generated by the counterterrorism establishment that senior managers frequently ignore it all and instead ask their aides to talk to people to find out what’s really meaningful.

-And it’s not just the intelligence agencies
+It’s not just NSA surveillance, or anything else the intelligence agencies are doing

-Don’t be mollified by the belief that all this activity is carried out by designated intelligence agencies.
+Don’t be mollified by the belief that all this activity is carried out by the official intelligence agencies.
 The nation’s warriors have their own alphabet-soup of agencies, departments, and units devoted to the same ends.
 The Pentagon created a major new entity called the Northern Command headed by a four-star general (the military’s highest rank) to protect the “homeland.”
 However, the Northern Command has no troops of its own and, to take any action, must ask permission from the leaders of each state’s National Guard and other agencies on whom it depends for personnel.

 Other disturbing revelations